 When Ebenezer's wife became ill, Phebe cared for her and took care of his children after Ann died in June 1842.
-Two months later, Phebe and Ebenezer were married and moved to Nauvoo, eventually moving westward.
+Two months later, Phebe and Ebenezer were married and moved to Nauvoo.

-When Ebenezer enlisted in the Mormon Battalion, family and historians have suggested Phebe volunteered as a laundress.
-However, the BY return (church roster) suggests that Phebe planned to stay behind "to go on."
+Traveling westward, Ebenezer enlisted in the Mormon Battalion.
+Family noted that Phebe volunteered as a laundress.
+However, the BY return (church roster) suggests that Phebe planned to stay behind "to go on" to Grand Island.
 There are some slight variations about her 14 year old son's story.
-Zemira's widows pension application suggests he initially enlisted but his obituary states "his age and feeble appearance barred his enlistment...he found employment as Captain Allen's servant" although no document has been found to verify that.
+Zemira's widow's pension application suggests he initially enlisted but his obituary states "his age and feeble appearance barred his enlistment...he found employment as Captain Allen's servant" although no document has been found to verify that.
 He did serve as a servant to Lt Clark.
 Sometime after the BY return was completed on July 21, Phebe joined them.
+Since she was not with him as they left Council Bluffs, it is unknown if she was an official laundress.
+Since there are only three known laundresses in that company, it could be that she was added later.
 Both Phebe and Ebnezer left younger children in care of other family members.

-Phebe often worried about the health of her teenage son, and as a cook, gathered burnt bread crusts and gave them to Zemira.
+Phebe often worried about the health of her teenage son, and according to family stories, she gathered burnt bread crusts and gave them to Zemira.
 He later commented that they tasted better than pie.
 As the second oldest woman with the Battalion, Phebe celebrated her 49th birthday as they entered Santa Fe.
-The new Battalion commander, Cooke, ordered 20 laundresses to Pueblo but likely considered all the women who arrived in Santa Fe were laundresses, since five women were allowed to continue to California at their own expense.
+The new Battalion commander, Cooke, initially ordered all 25 women at Santa Fe to Pueblo, but eventually allowed five women to continue to California at their own expense.
 Phebe being one of them, arrived in California in January 1847, living in San Luis Rey and then San Diego where Company B was assigned.
-After Ebenezer's discharge in July 1847, they possibly traveled with Captain Hunt to Monterey and then stayed at Sutter's Fort for the winter of 1847-48 where Ebenezer was hired and participated in the gold panning experiences on the American River.
+After Ebenezer's discharge in July 1847, they likely traveled with Captain Hunt to Monterey.
+He and Samuel Thompson then led a group to Pleasant Valley in the spring, doing some mining.
 In August 1848, Ebenezer led a group to Utah, arriving in October, comprised of almost 30 individuals from the Battalion and passengers from the ship Brooklyn.
-Family records suggest that Phebe rode a mule by the name of Ginny from California to Utah.
+Family records state Phebe rode a mule by the name of Ginny from California to Utah.

 When they arrived in Utah, they met their children who traveled from Iowa with Ebenezer's daughter Harriett, entering the valley just a week earlier.
-The family soon settled in Willow Creek with Phebe's brother William Draper.
-The area became known as Draperville, now known as Draper, Utah.
-Ebenezer became the first postmaster, but it was Phebe who took care of the post office.
-She "kept school" for the younger children, worked in the Relief Society, and was active in all pioneer activities.
+The family soon settled in Willow Creek with Phebe's brother William Draper although they resided briefly in Parowan where Ebenezer was called on a mission in 1850 to help settle the area.
+Returning to Draperville, now known as Draper, Ebenezer became the first postmaster, but it was Phebe who took care of the post office.
+She became mother to the children of Ebenezer's two plural wives who died.
+She "kept school," worked in the Relief Society, and was active in the community.
 She was a familiar figure at church meetings in her cape, with a little cap on her head.
 She always brought a cushion to soften her bench.
 Phebe and Ebenezer died one year apart in 1878 and 1879.